gap-system/ReleaseTools/README.md

    a.
 It removes any `.gitignore`, `.gitmodules` files.
    b.
 If a script `autogen.sh` is present, it is executed.
    c.
 If a file `makedoc.g` is present, it is executed.
       Various files like `doc/*.aux` are removed afterwards.
+   d.
+Otherwise, if a file `doc/make_doc` is present, it is executed.
+      Various files like `doc/*.aux` are removed afterwards.